… from Russian Today, Moscow

 Russia, the US, the EU and Ukraine adopted a joint document on the de-escalation of the Ukraine crisis after talks in Geneva on April 17.
 Despite the agreement that included stopping violence in the country Kiev proceeded with the military operation in the east.

-Posted by GPD on May 20, 2014, With 2106 Reads Filed under Of Interest.
+Posted by GPD on May 20, 2014, With 2108 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.